ymizuniw/minishell_plot/documents/STEPS.md

+  When bash is started non-interactively, to run a shell script, for example, it looks for the variable BASH_ENV in
+       the environment, expands its value if it appears there, and uses the expanded value as the name of a file to read and execute.
+Bash behaves as if the following command were executed: if [ -n "$BASH_ENV" ]; then . "$BASH_ENV"; fi but the value of the PATH variable is not used to search for the file name.
+///

 3.1.1 Shell Operation
 The following is a brief description of the shell’s operation when it reads and executes a command.
 Basically, the shell does the following: